-We ended our first trip to Scotland with a couple of nights in Glasgow before returning to London.
+We ended our first trip to Scotland with about 36 hours in Glasgow before returning to London.
 After our stops at Kilmartin Glen and Inveraray Castle, we returned our rental car to the Glasgow airport and took the airport shuttle bus into the city.
 This could not have been easier.
-The drop off for the Queen Street station was literally in front of the hotel we were going to stay in and it only cost £7 each.
+The drop-off for the Queen Street station was literally in front of the hotel we were going to stay in and it only cost £7 each.

 Because we’d arrived in the afternoon we started off with a walk around the city center to get the general feel and layout.
 The first stop was George Square with the city chambers building on one side.
 This is where all the city business takes place and the inside lobby is beautiful and covered in marble and carved wood.